SkylineCommunications/dataminer-docs/dataminer-overview/Support Services/Overview_Support_upgrade_policy.md

 # Upgrade policy and timing

 ## Supported versions

 Skyline Communications supports up to 3 major versions at any time, being the current Main Release and the 2 previous Main Releases.
-For instance, if the current latest DataMiner version is 10.0.x, the version 9.6.x and 9.5.x will still be supported via an active DataMiner Maintenance and Support Contract.
+For instance, if the current latest DataMiner version is 10.2.x, the versions 10.1.x and 10.0.x will still be supported via an active DataMiner Maintenance and Support Contract.
+See [DataMiner Supported Life Cycle Policy](xref:https://community.dataminer.services/dataminer-supported-versions-lifecycle/).

 ## Upgrade cycle

 Skyline Communications maintains a monthly cycle of small updates and a yearly cycle of major updates.

 - The objective of the **monthly upgrade cycle** is the introduction of minor enhancements and bug fixes.